Inflation strikes spur Greek clashes, disruptions in Belgium

 Brief clashes broke out between small groups of protesters and riot police at the tail-end of marches in both Athens and Thessaloniki, Greece’s second-largest city.
 In both places, small groups of demonstrators threw Molotov cocktails and rocks at police, who responded with tear gas and stun grenades.
 There were no immediate reports of injuries.

 Europe has faced a series of protests and strikes over the past few months over the soaring cost of living.
-As Russia’s war in Ukraine has driven up energy and food prices, workers from nurses to pilots to railway staff have walked off the job seeking wages that keep pace with rising inflation.
+As Russia’s war in Ukraine has driven up energy and food prices, workers from nurses to pilots to railway staff have walked off the job, seeking wages that keep pace with rising inflation.
 Others have joined in by taking to the streets to pressure governments to do more to ease rising bills even as European leaders have passed energy relief packages.

 Workers in Belgium also were holding a nationwide strike Wednesday over cost-of-living increases, snarling traffic through much of the country and disrupting businesses as workers set up picket lines at supermarkets and shopping centers.